Euler Transformation of Polyhedral Complexes: Geometric Properties of the Euler Transformed Complex

 \subsection{Geometric Realization in $d=2$}

-\begin{defn} \emph{\bfseries (Geometric Realization in 2D)} $2$-cells in $\hK$ is planar and edges are straight line. \end{defn} We state and prove several properties of the geometric realization of the Euler transformed polygon complex $\hK$.
+We state and prove several properties of the geometric realization of the Euler transformed polygon complex $\hK$ in $d=2$.
+We restrict our discussion to the cases where $2$-cells in $\hK$ are planar and edges are straight lines.
 We start with the main result---every vertex in $\hK$ has degree $4$ in its $1$-skeleton.

 \begin{thm} Every vertex in $\hK$, the Euler transformation of the $2$-complex $K$, has degree $4$ in the $1$-skeleton of $\hK$. \end{thm} \begin{proof} Consider a vertex $v$ shared by adjacent edges $e_1, e_2 \in f$, where $f \in K \cup \CH \cup \CO$ is a polygon.
 Following \cref{asmn:Kholesoutside}, the edges $e_1$ and $e_2$ are shared by exactly two cells each from the input complex, holes, or the outside cell.
 Let $f'_1, f'_2$ be the other polygons containing edges $e_1, e_2$, respectively (with $f$ being the first polygon).